pfdubois/BridgeBidding/source/Planning.rst

 If still confused do something, something as obvious as possible.
 The GOAT, Bob Hamman, said: when in doubt bid three no-trump.

-When partner makes a forcing bid you must notice their message and respond if that message is compelling enough, but if they bid before you get that chance, you're "off the hook".
+When partner makes a forcing bid you must notice their message and respond, but if the opponents bid before you get that chance, you're "off the hook".
+You must estimate your joint strength and proceed accordingly.

 One rule is ironclad: a new suit bid by an unpassed :term:`responder` is forcing for one round; that is, the opener must respond to it IF the opponents are silent.
+Even this rule has exceptions, the most important being that if you were forced to bid, such as when partner makes a takeout double, you are not promising anything.

-The opposite is true when a passed hand bids -- almost nothing they do is forcing except some doubles and artificial bids.
+The opposite is true when a passed hand bids -- almost nothing partner did is forcing except some doubles and artificial bids.

 The Captain Concept